pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 # Channel Groups API for Python SDK

-Channel groups bundle thousands of channels into a named group you can subscribe to.
-You can’t publish to a channel group—publish to individual channels instead.
+Channel groups bundle multiple channels under a single group name for subscription.
+You can't publish to a channel group; publish to individual channels.

 ##### Request execution and return values

+Choose synchronous or asynchronous execution.

-- `.sync()` returns an `Envelope` with:
+- .sync() returns Envelope with:
-  - `Envelope.result` (type varies by API)
+  - Envelope.result: type depends on API
-  - `Envelope.status` (`PnStatus`)
+  - Envelope.status: PnStatus

 ```
 `1pubnub.publish() \